CellectIO/ESPLoadsheddingSA/README.md

-# ShedWise Chrome Extension
+# ZparkWise SA Loadshedding Chrome Extension
 A Reactive Chrome Extension built on top of the ESP API

 ## Disclaimer:
 This Chrome extension is not affiliated with or endorsed by the creators of EskomSePush (ESP).
 Use at your own discretion.

 ## Project Overview
-The ShedWise Chrome Extension is designed to visualize the publicly available Eskom Se Push (ESP) API.
+The ZparkWise SA Loadshedding Chrome Extension is designed to visualize the publicly available Eskom Se Push (ESP) API.
 This extension provides users with a convenient way to access and interpret data regarding electricity load shedding schedules in South Africa.
 Built using Angular, this extension offers a seamless and reactive user experience.

 ## Features
 - Access the latest information on load shedding schedules.